-Developing elite barley germplasm carrying the HvUGT13248 transgene b) What were the significant results?
+Developing elite barley germplasm carrying the HvUGT13248 transgene.
 We introgressed the HvUGT13248 transgene (originally in the 'Golden Promise' background) into the elite cultivars 'Genesis' and 'Rasmusson'.
 We identified sister lines in both genetic backgrounds that either carry or do not carry the transgene.
 These genetic stocks are being used to understand the role of HvUGT13248 in disease resistance.